killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 “Most of the evil in this world is done by people with good intentions.”

 That second one was T.S.
 Eliot.

-I'm sharing these not because I think they make my case, they don't.
+I'm sharing these not because I think they make my current case, they don't.

 I also don't think they _used to_ make my case, either.
 But they make a third, different case.
-I think those quotes are part of why what is so often an uphill climb in social justice -- convincing people to learn something new or unlearn something deeply ingrained -- was more of a mudslide when it came to intentions.
+I think these quotes are emblematic of why what is so often an uphill climb in social justice -- convincing people to learn something new or unlearn something deeply ingrained -- was, when it came to our anti-intentions efforts, more of a mudslide.

 Us, in social justice spaces, saying, "intentions don't matter" is like giving intentions a hug compared to "God save us from people who mean well."
 (Vikram Seth in _A Suitable Boy_)

 We weren't telling people something new, or pushing back against a harmful societal norm, or helping people recognize an oppressive believe they held and showing them a different way of thinking about something -- and, to be honest, it felt like at least one of those things.
 It really did feel novel, or like new information, or like what we were saying wasn't something people have heard a million times.

-But what we were really doing was blowing into a sail that had was already full of a hurricane gust of wind.
+We were just telling people something society had already told them, blowing into a sail that was already full of a hurricane gust of wind.

 People are naturally suspicious of good intentions.
 We don't need any help on that front.
 If someone says they mean well, it's more likely to raise the hairs on the back of our neck than to give us a warm reassurance in our chest.